TL;DR

 - In-Patient & Day-Patient Care: It covers the costs of any eligible surgery or treatment that requires a hospital bed, such as a fundoplication for severe reflux.

-LCIIP acts as a powerful shield, protecting you from the catastrophic costs of major illness while keeping premiums manageable.
+LCIIP acts as a powerful shield, helping reduce exposure to the catastrophic costs of major illness while keeping premiums manageable.
 It’s an intelligent way to secure your future longevity without paying for benefits you may not need.
-An expert PMI broker like WeCovr can help you compare LCIIP options alongside traditional PMI to find the perfect fit for your budget and needs.
+A PMI specialist at WeCovr or one of our broker partners can help you compare LCIIP options alongside traditional PMI to find the suitable fit for your budget and needs.

 Proactive Wellness: Your First Line of Defence Against Heartburn

-Insurance is a safety net, but the best strategy is always prevention.
+Insurance is a safety net, but the best strategy is typically prevention.
 You can take meaningful steps today to reduce the frequency and severity of acid reflux.

 Dietary Adjustments: